harshgupta6789/apli-app/README.md

 # Terms and Conditions
-Forking or Sharing companies source code anywhere outside for personal/commercial is strictly prohibited and you will be charged for cases in Maharashtra jurisdiction court.
+Forking or Sharing companies source code anywhere outside for personal/commercial use is strictly prohibited and you will be charged for cases in Maharashtra jurisdiction court.

 # Apli.ai